kouroshHakha/circuit-fewshot-data/README.md

 This is the most time-consuming part of the data generation as it requires generating the netlists and calling the simulator on thos netlists and post-processing the results in python.

 ## Converting the raw data to a raw graph data
 This part includes running a script that describes the graph of that particular circuit and clearly defines nodes and edges along with the simulation data.
 This is the most error-prone part of the data generation process.
-Make sure all nodes are specified correctly and the results are getting aggregated without any silent issues.
-This will bite you later during machine learning training.
+Make sure all nodes are specified correctly and the results are getting aggregated without any silent bugs.
+This will bite you later during machine learning training, so think of comprehensive unit tests for the functions you write for your new circuits.
+Ideally there should be an API that reads the simulation netlists and parses them into usable python graphs so that we do not have to do this step manually.

 We have created three separate instantiations of this part.
 For Weathstone bridge and other resistor network circuits we consider a separate, more ad-hoc, script (i.e. `create_resistive_test_networks.py`), and for transistor-based circuits we call a different script (i.e. `collect_train_json.py`):